MartinYeung5/20240506_move_digital_contract_verification/README.md

 #### Structure
 1. smart contract - using Move
-    * 1.1 contract: digital contract - will use for reacord the hashed data of digital contract and it will be used to do verification
+    * 1.1 contract: digital_contract - will use for reacord the hashed data of digital contract and it will be used to do verification
-    * 1.2 contract:
+    * 1.2 contract: multisig2 - will handle the multi sig function
 2. zk verification -
 3. frontend - Nextjs
 4. database - mongoDb